nareshng/AN-EXTROPY-BASED-DIVERGENCE-MEASURE/Uncensored Simulations/README.md

 This folder contains the six standalone simulation scripts used for manuscript Tables 1--6 and a single deterministic runner.
-The statistical functions remain inside their original scripts; the runner only supplies replication count, seed, verbosity, and output location through environment variables.
+The statistical functions remain inside their scripts; the runner only supplies replication count, seed, verbosity, and output location through environment variables.

 ## Requirements